homepage

 Roef

-From an old-timer to a newcomer: restaurant Roef in Watergraafsmeer only opened its doors in September 2025 but it’s already delivering accomplished cooking.
+From an old-timer to a newcomer: restaurant Roef in Watergraafsmeer only opened its doors in late 2025 but it’s already delivering accomplished cooking.
 The menu is made up of small bites, medium-sized à la carte dishes, and large sharing plates (or you can opt for the chef’s menu) – allowing you to try a bit of everything.

 Pretty as a picture: Roef’s red gurnard & yellow beetroot